jcorks/matte/README.md

 *Any features are subject to change, but a majority will stay intact as-is.
 Use at your own risk, as nothing is released yet.*

+The Matte Language, compiler, and runtime are released under the MIT License, including but not limited to the pre-release form of all sources and components.

 After being simultaneously amazed and frustrated with my favorite languages, I decided, for some reason, to make my own that